Copositivity, discriminants and nonseparable signed supports

-\begin{example} \Cref{thm:1solution} allows us to finish the characterization of the coefficients $c_0,\dots,c_4$ for which the polynomial in \Cref{example:elimination:square} is copositive.
-In particular, it implies that exactly one in $\{t_-,t_+\}$ extends to a positive solution of the critical system.
-Algebraic manipulations show that $t_+$ extends to a positive solution of the system and hence $t_*=t_+$.
+\begin{example} \Cref{thm:1solution} allows us to complete the characterization of the coefficients $c_0,\dots,c_4$ for which the signomial in \Cref{example:elimination:square} is copositive.
+In particular, it implies that exactly one among $t_-,t_+$ extends to a positive zero of the critical system.
+Algebraic manipulations show that this is the case for $t_+$ and hence $t_*=t_+$.
 Therefore, $f$ is copositive if and only if

 \end{example}